dotnet/coreclr/Documentation/workflow/EventPipeDeveloperGuide.md

 ## Where do I find the code?

-The code is splitted into two repositories: [CoreCLR](https://github.com/dotnet/coreclr) and [PerfView](https://github.com/Microsoft/perfview).
+The code is split into two repositories: [CoreCLR](https://github.com/dotnet/coreclr) and [PerfView](https://github.com/Microsoft/perfview).
 The core of Event Pipe is implemented in CoreCLR.
 The most important files are:

 CoreCLR (the EventPipes are built-in feature of CoreCLR):